mlswg/mls-architecture/draft-ietf-mls-architecture-14.md

 means of credentials issued and verified by the Authentication Service.
 MLS does not prescribe what actions, if any, an application should take in the event that a group member presents an invalid credential.
-For example, an application may require such a member to be immediately evicted or may allow some grace period for the problem to be remediated.
+For example, an application may require such a member to be immediately evicted, or may allow some grace period for the problem to be remediated.
 To avoid operational problems, it is important for all clients in a group to have a consistent view of which credentials in a group are valid, and how to respond to invalid credentials.